FrancescoScanni/KVault/README.md

 ### Online (simulation.txt)
   1. Just click on the Demo link
-  2. Start fresh by creating a new account from scratch exploring all the possible features
-  3. **Optional:** Use the credentials in `simulation.txt` to load a pre-populated account prototype and explore the app with existing data.
+  2. Use the credentials in `simulation.txt` to load a pre-populated account prototype and explore the app with existing data
+       #### OR
+  3. **Optional:** Start fresh by creating a new account from scratch exploring all the possible features.

 ### Self-hosted
-  1. Clone this repository on your editor
+  1. Clone this repository in your editor
   2. Run the *docker compose* file in the terminal
   3. Access the phpMyAdmin panel and the web page

 ## 🛠 Tech Stack

 - **Backend:** PHP